IMH51/react-poker-calculator/README.md

 The 'poker-odds-calculator' npm package was used to handle odds calculation.

-Click [here](https://imh51.github.io/react-poker-calculator/) for the live version.
+Click [here](https://imh51.github.io/react-poker-calculator/) to try it out.

 Screenshot: